Ahmed-sudo-eng/alx-higher_level_programming/0x06-python-classes/README.md

-2-square.py: a class Square that defines a square by: size 3-square.py: a class Square that defines a square by: size 4-square.py: a class Square that defines a square by: size
+2-square.py: a class Square that defines a square by: size 3-square.py: a class Square that defines a square by: size 4-square.py: a class Square that defines a square by: size 5-square.py: a class Square that defines a square by: size